 - Your Days Are Numbered: When George gets his terminal cancer diagnosis.
-It spurs him to put all his remaining time and effort into building a new house to replace the one his abusive father left him.
+It spurs him to put all his remaining time and effort into building a new house to replace The Alleged House his abusive father left him.

 - You're Cute When You're Angry: George finds a really sophisticated way to basically say that to his ex-wife Robin in so many words.George: You're the most beautiful woman I have ever known.

 George: Not just physically.
 Even your anger's perfect.